unixmedia/DMSnt84-web/README.md

-DMSnt84-web
+Domotika IOBoards-web
 ===========

 Web GUI for DMSnt84 I/O Boards

-To compile a new webgui execute the script "Convert_Webpages_To_Mpfs2.sh" with "relaymaster84" as argument from the base directory of the WebGUI scripts
+To compile a new webgui execute the script "Convert_Webpages_To_Mpfs2.sh" with the name of the firmware that match the web gui you are upgrading and the language as argument from the base directory of the WebGUI scripts

+for example:

+./Convert_Webpages_To_Mpfs2.sh relaymaster84 it

+If you omit the language option by default "en" is selected.

 You will need following dependencies on a Linux machine: